Bermx97/Print-Production-Workflow-System/README.md

 # Order Management API

+## Status
+Project in progress (WIP)

+Core logic works partially, some edge cases and improvements pending.

+Known limitations:
+- workflow edge cases not fully tested
+- role system may still be adjusted

+ Some parts of workflow logic are experimental

 A backend REST API for managing production orders with role-based access control and a structured workflow system.

 The system is designed for production environments (e.g. printing pipelines), where orders move through predefined stages and only specific roles can advance them.